Our Team

 Vincent Haisha is a Partner at Flood Law and a principal member of the Criminal Practice Group.

-Since leaving the Prosecutor’s Office, Todd has been recognized for litigating complicated civil claims, including wrongful death suits, civil rights violations, and whistleblower actions.
-Todd’s work has earned him recognition amongst his peers as a Top Lawyer in the State of Michigan, A Fellow of the State Bar, an honor earned by less than one percent of the Bar, a Fellow of the Oakland County Bar, recognition from Crain’s Detroit Business as a top lawyer, multiple awards in the Super Lawyers publication, Lawyers Weekly Award as one of the Top Ten Lawyers of the Year in the State, along with many other honors and awards.
+Todd’s work has earned him several recognitions, including Top Lawyer in the State of Michigan, A Fellow of the State Bar – an honor earned by less than one percent of the Bar – a Fellow of the Oakland County Bar, recognition from Crain’s Detroit Business as a top lawyer, multiple awards in the Super Lawyers publication, and a Lawyers Weekly Award as one of the Top Ten Lawyers of the Year in the State.

 Vincent Haisha is a Partner at Flood Law and a principal member of the Criminal Practice Group.
 Vince specializes in drunk driving litigation and medical marijuana defense, in addition to a large variety of state and federal offenses.